 If you find yourself reaching for a pencil often, you will more than likely benefit from buying a mechanic pencil.
 Carpenters, students, writers, artists, and so many more people already love them; why not join them?

 To help you find the best mechanical pencil for you, we have put together this article.
 In it, you will find answers to all your questions, plus a buying guide to help you sort through the good and the bad products you can find online.
-Moreover, we have compiled a list of the top 10 pencils updated for 2019.
+Moreover, we have compiled a list of the top 10 pencils updated.
 Once you’re done reading through this article, we’re sure you’ll know which mechanical pencil fits your needs!

 Mechanical Pencil or Wooden Pencil?